-Students will observe and participate in various activities involved with a federal and/or state funded nutrition-related program.
-Examples of programs include food banks or kitchens, congregate meal programs, home-delivered meal programs, AIDS clinics, and other nutrition-based programs for the homeless, pregnant women and their families and the elderly.
+Students are required to arrange a 3-week experience in which they will observe and participate in various activities involved with a federal and/or state funded nutritionrelated program.
+Examples of appropriate programs include food banks or kitchens, congregate meal programs, home-delivered meal programs, AIDS clinics, and other nutrition-based programs for the homeless, pregnant women and their families and the elderly.
 Statewide or local programs focusing on childhood and adult obesity are another possibility.
 Students will be involved in observing and participating in key nutrition services including provision of nourishing meals to all individuals across the lifespan, nutrition screening, assessment, education, and counseling to ensure that individuals achieve and maintain optimal nutritional status.